Undergraduate Alumni Stories

 I am one of the few people I know who actually gets to do what he loves.
 My undergraduate sociology degree at the U of M was instrumental for getting into and succeeding in graduate school.
 I am currently a second-year PhD student in sociology at the U of M. Ultimately, I plan to become a professor at a college that emphasizes teaching.
 Some of the things that really helped along the way… My theory class with Professor Teresa Gowan and my honors proseminar course with Professor Joachim Savelsberg gave me the writing skills and foundational knowledge to be an effective sociologist.
 Research methods was not my favorite class, but it paved the way for me to get an undergraduate research assistantship—in retrospect, I appreciate its value.
 I was also an undergraduate teaching assistant, which has made a positive difference in my ability to teach writing skills to current undergraduates.
 I gained a lot at the UMN through my time in various classes, student organizations, and campus life, but there is no place that has better prepared me for where I am today than the sociology department.

-Current Position: PhD in Sociology at North Carolina State University - Chapel Hill
+Current Position: PhD candidate in sociology at North Carolina State University - Chapel Hill

 There are many things that my years at University of Minnesota helped me to get into the graduate school and to better prepare to be a PhD student.
 In addition to taking classes, I tried to get myself involved in the research at the sociology department.
 Writing and research skills I gained from "Research Methods," the UROP project I did, and my honors thesis as well as becoming a research assistant for graduate students were crucial and benefit me everyday.
 Becoming an undergraduate teaching assistant as well prepared me to take on more roles and to do my graduate teaching assistant job effectively.